drittesmoskaubrot/MQTTAndroid/README.md

 ```

-If you want you go ahead and check out the sources and other interesting things here for yourself
+If you want you can go ahead and check out the sources and other interesting things here for yourself
 but I will focus on the build process!

 In order to ensure that the build process runs without errors we will have to
 change a few things in "compile.sh"

-open compile.sh with you favorite text editor I am using vim.
+open compile.sh with your favorite text editor I am using vim.

 ```
 vim compile.sh